sheinsight/reactive/docs/usage/react.md

 :::

 ## Step 2.
-Get snapshot from store
+Get Snapshot from Store

 Get a snapshot from the store and use it in your components.